-The probability of default, loss given default, and exposure at default assumptions which support the expected credit loss estimate will be reviewed regularly in light of differences between loss estimates and actual loss experience, but given that NZ IFRS 9 requirements were recently adopted, and the lack of loss experience in this time period, there has been limited opportunities to make these comparisons.
+The probability of default, loss given default, and exposure at default assumptions which support the expected credit loss estimate is reviewed regularly in light of differences between loss estimates and actual loss experience.

 The impact of the COVID-19 outbreak on the Trust and its operations have been the subject of detailed analysis and close monitoring by the Manager.
-Not only have the general economic impact on the New Zealand economy, the overall property market, and specific industry exposures been considered, but also how the lockdown has affected and continues to affect both unitholders and borrowers.
+Not only has the general economic impact on the New Zealand economy, the overall property market, and specific industry exposures been considered, but also how the lockdown affected both unitholders and borrowers.
+As the country recovers from the impact of COVID-19, the Manager has reviewed current economic conditions and forecasts to assess any difficulties the Trust may face.